bc1bb/example-ecommerce/README.md

 # E-commerce Example

-Example e-commerce page made with flexbox.
+Example e-commerce page made with Flexbox and React.